Composable Customer Data Platform (CDP)

 Subscribe to Marketbridge Updates

-Introduction: Long-Run impact, meet realtime insights
+Introduction: Long-run impact, meet real-time insights

 Traditionally, last-touch, MMM, MTA, and testing results were all used to separately measure marketing’s effectiveness.
 While each approach had its advantages (and limitations), they seldom agreed, leading to frustration.